 What is the MyChildren’sLA Patient Portal?

-The is a secure online platform where you can communicate with your care team at Children's Hospital Los Angeles and access your or your child's health information at any time.
+The portal is a secure online platform where you can communicate with your care team at Children's Hospital Los Angeles and access your or your child's health information at any time.
 MyChildren’sLA members can:

 - Request prescription renewals

 - View upcoming appointments and make scheduling requests

 - Access documents such as discharge/visit summaries and return-to-school notes

 - View allergies, immunization records and non-sensitive lab results

 Who can become a patient portal member?